 This Ginger Sesame Dressing is one that I make almost weekly.
-It jazzes up any salad or 30-minute stir fry for a quick weeknight meal or lunch.
+It jazzes up any salad, 30-minute stir fry, or spring roll for a quick weeknight meal, lunch, or snack.

 I am obsessed with toasted sesame oil.
 It has such an amazing flavour and even better when you use it to make this Ginger Sesame dressing!

 This dressing recipe is not just a recipe, it’s the recipe.
-The recipe I almost always use when I make chicken and veggie stir fry’s or noodle bowls.
+The recipe I almost always use when I make chicken and veggie stir fry’s, noodle bowls, or my Veggie Spring Rolls.
 Drizzle a stir fry with this dressing plus a sprinkle of sesame seeds, cilantro and a squeeze of fresh lime, and you’ve got a dish that absolutely bursts with flavour.

 You can use soy sauce or coconut aminos in this recipe.
 If you’re gluten-free, make sure to use tamari as it’s free of wheat and gluten.
 Coconut aminos is a delicious soy-free option for those of you who haven’t heard of or tried it before.
 I love using it!

 A rich and creamy dressing or sauce that drizzles beautifully on top of stir fry's and noodle bowls.

 - 1/2 cup toasted sesame oil